jeffdiom/-Unofficial-Name-ProjectBBCF-mod/README.md

 * The goal of this mod is to spice things up for patch BBCF 2.0.
 Another goal of this mod is bringing returning movesets, framedata and/or properties from BBCPEX (maybe other BB games) in BBCF.
 * This is a BlazBlue Centralfiction mod

-* Name Suggestions: Blazblue ChronoFiction, BBCF Plus, or the Current Name

 #
 This project was heavily insipred by Guilty Gear Xrd Rev0 and Project M/+.